nikomatsakis/rust-name-resolution-algorithm/README.md

 glob, but that `a` was shadowed by code that the macro generated.
-This is bad because that shadowed item should have *taken precedence* over the `a` we got from the glob, but we can't go back and *undo* the macro expansion we already did!
+This is bad because that shadowed item should have *taken precedence* over the `a` we got from the glob, but we can't go back and *undo* the macro expansion we already did (and anyway, if we did so, we wouldn't have the new definition for `a` anymore)!
 So we call it an error.

 Now, there are other ways to resolve this.
 One would be to take a "mutable view" on the set of bindings.
 That is, when a module expands,